sjl/.plan/README.markdown

 More BIAL problems.
 Spent a bunch of time screwing around with iterate and lparallel for not a lot of benefit.
 Oh well.

+Finished The Character of Physical Law by Feynman.
+A bunch went over my head, but it was still a good read.